puhach/pbfs/README.md

 Since pennant unioning takes constant time, worst-case time to insert a pennant into a bag of n elements is O(log(n)).

+Bag unioning uses an algorithm similar to ripple-carry addition of two binary counters.
+Given three pennants x, y, and z, where each either has size 2<sup>k</sup> or is empty, we can merge them to produce a pair of pennants (s, c), where s has size 2<sup>k</sup> or is empty, and c has size 2<sup>k+1</sup> or is empty.
+With this idea in mind, we can union two bags by merging corresponding pennants of their backbones and the "carry bit" from the previous step.
+To compute all entries in the backbone of the resulting bag takes O(log(n)) time.